 In addition to the federal FCA, some states have enacted their own false claims statutes.
 There is no similar civil action by relators currently authorized under Arizona law.
-However, Arizona law also provides for civil or criminal penalties for false claims and statements.
-A.R.S. §13-1802; A.R.S. §13-2002; A.R.S. §13-2310; and A.R.S. §13-2311.
-Arizona law also prohibits the presentation of false claims to the state Medicaid program ("Arizona Act").
-A.R.S. §36-2918 (2013).
+However, Arizona law prohibits the presentation of false claims to the state Medicaid program ("Arizona Act").
+ARS. §36-2918 (2013).
 The Arizona Act provides for enforcement by the director of the Arizona Health Care Cost Containment System Administration (AHCCCS) but does not provide for individual qui tam actions.
 A.R.S. § 36-2918(C)(2013).
 A person who presents or causes to be presented any of the following is in violation of the Arizona law prohibiting false and fraudulent Medicaid claims:

 - A claim for a medical or other item or service that the person knows or has reason to know was not provided as claimed.
 "Reason to know" is defined as acting in deliberate ignorance of the truth or falsity of, or with reckless disregard to the truth or falsity of information.
 Ariz.
 Admin.
-Code § 9-22-1101(C)(7) (2013). - A claim for a medical or other item or service that the person knows or has reason to know is false or fraudulent. - A claim for payment that the person knows or has reason to know may not be made by the system because: - o The person was terminated or suspended from participation in the program on the date for which the claim is being made. - The item or service claimed is substantially in excess of the needs of the individual or of a quality that fails to meet professionally recognized standards of health care. - o The patient was not a member on the date for which the claim is being made. - A claim for a physician's service, or an item or service incidental to a physician's service, by a person who knows or has reason to know that the individual who furnished or supervised the furnishing of the service: - Was not licensed as a physician. - Obtained the license through a misrepresentation of material fact.
+Code § 9-22-1101(C)(7) (2013). - A claim for a medical or other item or service that the person knows or has reason to know is false or fraudulent. - A claim for payment that the person knows or has reason to know may not be made by the system because: - The person was terminated or suspended from participation in the program on the date for which the claim is being made. - The item or service claimed is substantially in excess of the needs of the individual or of a quality that fails to meet professionally recognized standards of health care. - o The patient was not a member on the date for which the claim is being made. - A claim for a physician's service, or an item or service incidental to a physician's service, by a person who knows or has reason to know that the individual who furnished or supervised the furnishing of the service: - Was not licensed as a physician. - Obtained the license through a misrepresentation of material fact. - Represented to the patient at the time the service was furnished that the physician was certified in a medical specialty by a medical specialty board if the individual was not certified.

-- Represented to the patient at the time the service was furnished that the physician was certified in a medical specialty by a medical specialty board if the individual was not certified. - A request for payment that the person knows or has reason to know is in violation of an agreement between the person and the state or the administration.
+• A request for payment that the person knows or has reason to know is in violation of an agreement between the person and the state or the administration.
 A.R.S. §36-2918(A) (2013).